patrickmlong/airflow-review/README.md

 From a browser access port http://0.0.0.0:8080/

-Or run the associated bash file:
+Or to simply setup an airflow directory:

     $ bash setup_airflow.sh <new virtual env>